jcolag/entropy-arbitrage/2020-04-25-distribmod.md

 {% pull ...we can think about implementing something that starts to look like PageRank... %}

 What's our next step?
 Well, if we can encourage a user to follow or block a few people as samples, we can use that information to give our analysis some context and perspective.
-Specifically, we can think about implementing something that starts to look like [PageRank](https://en.wikipedia.org/wiki/PageRank)---which coincidentally saw its final patent expire in September 2019---in order to give a different meaning to each piece of data we get.
+Specifically, we can think about implementing something that starts to look like {% wiki PageRank|PageRank|en %}---which coincidentally saw its final patent expire in September 2019---in order to give a different meaning to each piece of data we get.

 For example, if you follow me, there's a decent chance that you trust my judgment in what is or isn't interesting, at least to *some* extent.
 So, if I block or follow someone, you might want to do the same.
 If you have blocked me, you probably think my judgment is wrong, so you might assume you're going to disagree with my choice of who to follow and block.
 And if you just see me floating through your timeline, you probably don't care what I think.